 Chess.com University's 1st online camp

 From July 7 - 11, 2014 I was an instructor at Chess.com University's first online camp.
-The camp had 21 players who listened to lectures by Boris Gelfand (he analysed his win against Hikaru Nakamura and then answered questions on chess-related issues), Roman Dzhindzhihashvili, Valeri Lilov and me.
+The camp had 21 players who listened to lectures by Boris Gelfand.
+He analysed his win against Hikaru Nakamura and then answered questions on chess-related issues.
+Other lecturers included GM Roman Dzindzichashvili, IM Valeri Lilov, and me.

 I gave 4 lectures, dedicated to themes like: 1) prophylactical thinking; 2) playing with two bishops; 3) positional sacrifice of the exchange; 4) general advice about how to work on chess.
 It was my first experience of giving online lecture on English for such a big group of players.
 But I liked this, and hope that my listeners also enjoyed the process.